pingbird/notes/notes/opinions/flutter.md

 These positives come with some obvious drawbacks though, new features take forever to land and bugs are often left open for months due to the team having so much on their plate.

+Small disclaimer: I have been on the Flutter team since 2020 and moderate r/FlutterDev, I am not employed by Google but they did send me a plushie of the Flutter mascot that I really love c:

 ## Rendering

 Because rendering in browsers is done by an black-box web engine, CSS *has* to be bloated, otherwise lots of things would simply be impossible to build.
 What Flutter did to solve this problem was move rendering to userspace.
 The API is designed so well that you can change any aspect of rendering (other than compositing) from plain Dart.